$\Delta$-Nets: Interaction-Based System for Optimal Parallel $\lambda$-Reduction: From -nets back to -terms

-The \mbox{$\Delta A$-Nets} system includes three core interaction rules: fan annihilation, fan erasure, and eraser annihilation.
-While in the \mbox{$\lambda$-calculus} a single \mbox{$\beta$-reduction} can erase a term of arbitrary size, erasure in \mbox{$\Delta$-Nets} is a computational process whose space and time complexity depends, respectively, on the size and structure of the net being erased.
-This makes \mbox{$\Delta$-reductions} a more useful measure of computational complexity than \mbox{$\beta$-reductions}.

-Applying an abstraction which doesn't use its bound variable results in an eraser becoming connected to a parent port.
-Such an eraser can erase abstraction fans and fan-out replicators, but when it reaches the parent port of an application fan, for example, which is an auxiliary port, the erasure process stops.
-As a result, absent additional rules, irreducible subnets may be produced which don't have a \mbox{$\lambda$-calculus} analogue.
-For example, applying an abstraction which doesn't use its bound variable to an argument which only uses globally-free variables produces a subnet which is disjointed from the root.
-In order to eliminate all such subnets, two \emph{canonicalization} rules are introduced: \emph{fan decay} and \emph{free-variable erasure}.
-These rules are illustrated in \mbox{Figure \ref{fig:apsi}}.
+In \mbox{$\Delta $-Nets} systems with erasure, applying an abstraction which doesn't use its bound variable results in an eraser becoming connected to a parent port.
+Such an eraser could erase abstraction fans and fan-out replicators, but if it reaches the parent port of an application fan, for example, which is an auxiliary port, the erasure process would cease.
+As a result, absent additional rules, irreducible subnets would be produced which don't have a \mbox{$\lambda$-calculus} analogue.
+As an extreme example, applying an abstraction which doesn't use its bound variable to an argument which only uses globally-free variables produces a subnet which is disjointed from the root.
+In order to eliminate all such subnets a final \emph{canonicalization} reduction step is introduced in \mbox{$\Delta$-Nets} systems with erasure: all parent-child wires starting from the root are traversed and nodes are marked.
+All non-marked nodes are then erased, and wires that were connected to these nodes are instead connected to erasers.
+This final canonicalization erasure step dispenses with the need to apply erasure and eraser annihilation rules.
+In fact, this step can be applied at any point during reduction in order to reduce the net size, effectively trading computation (time) for memory (space).
+In order to keep memory usage to a minimum, this step should be applied after every application of an abstraction which doesn't use its bound variable.

-Fan decay allows the erasure of application fans via their parent ports and also of abstraction fans via their body ports.
-Free-variable erasure allows the erasure of unused free variables.
-The fan decay rule does not need to differentiate between abstraction and application fans.
-If an eraser becomes connected to the body port of an abstraction fan, there will be a counterpart eraser somewhere above in the net, connected to a parent port, such that it is safe to decay the abstraction fan.

-In the \mbox{$\Delta A$-Nets} system, all three core interaction rules and the two canonicalization rules can be applied in any order, always producing the same result.
-However, in order to minimize the total number of reduction steps, the fan decay rule should only be applied when the fan annihilation rule cannot be applied.
-Since in this system only the application of the fan annihilation rule can lead to the creation of new fan-fan active pairs, this partial ordering ensures that all fan annihilations are performed before all fan decays.
-When no further reduction operation can be applied and the net is normal, it becomes a canonical \mbox{$\Delta A$-net}.
+In order to ensure that no reduction operations are applied in a subnet that is later going to be erased, a sequential leftmost-outermost reduction order needs to be followed.
+Therefore, in the \mbox{$\Delta A$-Nets} system, fan annihilations are applied in leftmost-outermost order, with the final erasure canonicalization step ensuring perfect confluence, and producing a normal canonical \mbox{$\Delta A$-net}.